Riieno/Gadgets-And-Gizmos/README.md

 ## Developers

-People looking to expand `Gadgets and Gizmos` or build against it should build against `Main` or `InDev`, Use `main` if you want to be compatible with the current stable release, and `InDev` if you want to be ahead of the curve and build against new features being added in the next release.
+People looking to expand `Gadgets and Gizmos` or build against it should target `Main` or `InDev`, Use `main` if you want to be compatible with the current stable release, and `InDev` if you want to be ahead of the curve and build against new features being added in the next release.
 Experimental branches should not be pulled or built against.